For the week of Sept. 7, 2009

 Alumni Association Homecoming Award winners announced

-Three NMU alumni will be honored during the 2009 Alumni Association Awards and Foundation Scholarship Brunch, Saturday, Sept.
+Three NMU alumni will be honored during the 2009 Alumni Association Awards and Donor-Funded Scholarship Brunch, Saturday, Sept.
 26.

 Each year since 1964, the Northern Michigan University Alumni Association has presented accomplished alumni with awards, including the association's highest honor - the Distinguished Alumni Award.